PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Custom-Vision-Service/python-tutorial-od.md

 ### <a name="create-tags-in-the-project"></a>Projede etiketler oluşturma

-Projenizde nesne etiketleri oluşturmak için sonuna aşağıdaki kodu ekleyin *sample.py*:
+Projenizde nesne etiketleri oluşturmak için, *Sample.py*sonuna aşağıdaki kodu ekleyin:

 ```Python
 # Make two tags in the new project